google/fonts/cc-by-sa/knowledge/glossary/terms/spac_axis/content.md

 </figure>

-<figcaption>The letters ‘tel’ with default spacing and the axis range shown below it at a default value of zero, and then to the right the same letter again but spaced far apart, with the axis value shown increased around 33%.</figcaption>
+<figcaption>The letters “tel” with default spacing and the axis range shown below it at a default value of zero, and then to the right the same letter again but spaced far apart, with the axis value shown increased around 33%.</figcaption>

 Manipulating this axis has the same effect as adjusting the tracking value (called letter-spacing in CSS); therefore it can alter the personality of the type in the same way as tracking can, and — as with the Shantell Sans font — that effect can be further exaggerated by manipulating axes like Bounce (BNCE) and Spacing (SPAC) in tandem.